aaronpearce/DevSwitch/README.md

 ## Thanks

-Thanks to everyone for their support in development and throughout the initial review process that failed and a particular thanks to [@kylehickinson](https://github.com/kylehickinson) for the suggestion to use Brave/Firefox's `.xcconfig` based setup for local development signing.
+Thanks to everyone for their support in development and throughout the initial review process that failed and a particular thanks to [@kylehickinson](https://github.com/kylehickinson) for the suggestion to use Brave's `.xcconfig` based setup for local development signing.
+Credit to [@jhreis](https://github.com/jhreis) for the initial implementation that I based this upon.

 ## Open Source & Copying